bids-standard/bids-specification/src/99-appendices/10-qmri.md

+This appendix contains detailed information on how to organize quantitative MRI data in the BIDS format.

 # Method-specific priority levels for grouping suffix

-Although there is not an upper limit to the amount of metadata for images collected by a `grouping suffix`, some of the metadata entries become REQUIRED when considered within the context of a specific qMRI application.
+Some of the metadata entries are REQUIRED for specific qMRI methods.
+These metadata are laid-out in the table below.

 <a name="prioritylevels">Table of method-specific priority levels for qMRI metadata</a>